 - Approx. 20whp and 40wtq gains when tuned

 - More efficient and therefore healthier turbo

 - Cool intake noises

-While we have an upgraded exhaust system on our list, a downpipe upgrade is actually our favorite exhaust mod.
-A downpipe will provide the best power gains and backpressure reduction since the downpipe bolts directly to the turbo.
+Within the exhaust system a downpipe will provide the best power gains and backpressure reduction since the downpipe bolts directly to the turbo.

-The stock LMM downpipe is often called a “crushed” downpipe because it is really skinny.
-This makes it very restrictive to exhaust flow.
-Restricted exhaust flow causes backpressure, where pressure builds up in the downpipe because it can’t escape the exhaust quickly enough.
+The stock downpipe is crushed and very restrictive, creating a lot of backpressure.
 Since it’s bolted to the downpipe this backpressure actually works against the turbo, making it harder for the turbo to spin its compressor wheel.
 This puts stress on the turbo, restricts performance, and also increases EGTs and engine temps.

 Upgrading the LMM downpipe will improve the efficiency of the turbo, unlock solid power gains, and decrease engine temps and EGTs.
-Ultimately, it is one of the best reliability mods as heat is bad for diesel engines and it reduces stress on the turbo.
-Upgrading the downpipe is most beneficial when you are tuned.
+Ultimately, it is one of the best reliability mods and also offers great performance gains.

 - Approx. 15whp and 25wtq power gains